 This includes family-initiated actions (e.g., restraining orders, mental health commitments, change in custody/visitation/guardianship) and CPS-initiated actions

-(file petition and child remains in the home).
+(file petition and child remains in the home with the intention of initiating Family Maintenance services).
 This includes actions taken by the child's tribe and tribal court to intervene or take jurisdiction of the Indian child's case.

 9. Other